Dassault Mirage 2000: Overview

 The Mirage 2000 is a supersonic combat aircraft of metal construction that shares the general delta-wing layout with the Mirage III, yet incorporates avionics advances that help overcome the latter's aerodynamic limitations.
 The aircraft's low-set, thin wing has a leading-edge sweep back of 58° and a trailing-edge forward sweep of 3.5°.
-The flight surfaces on the wings are composed of four elevons and four leading edge slats.
+The control surfaces on the wings consist of four elevons and four leading edge slats.
 A feature of the delta wing is that it offers a comparatively large wing area for a particular design, thereby reducing the wing loading.
-The wing on a Mirage 2000 has an area of 41 m^{2}, giving it a wing loading of some 77 lb/sq ft at a takeoff weight of 33,000 lb, making it much more manoeuvrable than the F-15 and the similarly sized F-16, which has a wing loading of 110 lb/sq ft.
-At normal combat load, however, the wing loading reduces to 45 lb/sq ft.
-One related advantage of the delta-wing design, and especially the Mirage 2000's blending of the wing root and engine, is that it could accommodate more fuel, as the aircraft's internal fuel tanks can carry over 900 gallons of fuel, up more than 200 gallons over the Mirage III.
-The aircraft's fuselage is of traditional monocoque construction made of almost entirely of metal.
+The wing on a Mirage 2000 has an area of 41 m^{2}, giving it a wing loading of some 77 lb/ft2 at a takeoff weight of 33000 lb, making it considerably more manoeuvrable than the F-15 and the similarly sized F-16, which has a wing loading of 110 lb/ft2.
+At normal combat load, however, the wing loading reduces to 45 lb/ft2.
+One related advantage of the delta-wing design, and especially the Mirage 2000's blending of the wing root and engine, is that it could accommodate more fuel, as the aircraft's internal fuel tanks can carry 3,950 L (8,000 L maximum) of fuel, up more than 750L over the Mirage III.
+The aircraft's fuselage is of traditional monocoque construction composed almost entirely of metal.
 The fuselage has been area-ruled to maintain a constant cross-sectional area along with the delta wing to minimise drag.